 - If dirt is being stubborn, then you can use Nikwax, Kiwi, or other footwear cleaners which will help to clean them more effectively and rid them of any dirt particles stuck in the fibers.

 - Looking after leather product is very important as ultimately, leather is skin and will therefore dry out if it is not properly cared for.
 Full grain is the easiest to maintain as water and dirt are quickly repelled off of the smooth surface.

 - To treat leather you need to clean it first as described in above, then when the leather is still damp you need to apply a conditioner to moisten the leather again and make it supple.
-To do this you need something like Nikwax conditioner for leather or Bick 4 from Bickmore.
-Both will condition the leather and leave it hydrated and supple, keeping your feet well supported and comfortable.
+To do this you need something like the Hi-Tec Leather Wax.
+The wax will condition the leather and leave it hydrated and supple, keeping your feet well supported and comfortable.

-- You can also aid the natural water repellent nature of leather by applying a DWR (Durable Water Repellent) finish to the surface using a variety of products.
-All will do roughly the same job, but if you don't mind getting your fingers dirty, the creams, pastes or waxes available are more effective as you can work them into the fibers of the leather meaning that the coating will last longer and provide slightly more protection.
+- You can also aid the natural water repellent nature of leather by applying a DWR (Durable Water Repellent) finish, like the Hi-Tec Footwear Protector or Leather Wax to the surface.
+Both will do roughly the same job, but if you don't mind getting your fingers dirty wax is more effective as you can work them into the fibers of the leather meaning that the coating will last longer and provide slightly more protection.

 - Nubuck is still full grain leather but has a slightly different finish.
 This gives a "felt" like look but does not alter the performance of the leather in any way.
 There is no major difference between leather and Nubuck, though Nubuck does give an extra water repellent finish to start off with.
 It is a completely personal choice on which you would choose.